-Mindful Parenting: What Mindfulness Means to Modern Moms - Interview with Dr. Kristen Race
+Mindful Parenting: What Mindfulness Means to Modern Moms by Dr. Kristen Race

 Dr. Kristen Race, a self-professed Type A perfectionist and the president and founder of Mindful Life, which provides brain-based solutions for businesses, schools and families to become more resilient to modern day stressors, is the first to admit that she 'experiences child-meltdowns and does not always handle situations perfectly.'

 Her work with children and families and now with workplaces is well grounded in research as well as her personal experience as someone who earned her doctorate in Child, Family and School Psychology while pregnant with her first child and starting her own business shortly after.

 In my own personal interest in being more mindful and living more intentionally rather than reactively, I was so excited to speak with Dr. Race about what it means to be mindful in today's hectic world.
 Having read her book Mindful Parenting: Simple and powerful solutions to raise creative, engaged and happy kids in today’s hectic world, I was curious to hear more about her own journey and challenges to being where she is today both as a mother and a business owner and some practical tips for the modern moms (and their kiddos).

 It is Dr. Race's genuine passion to help people better cope with their stress so that they can be the best versions of themselves in their daily lives that makes me so happy to share her story and her relevant and practical advice below.

 1. You said “We are a society of stressed-out adults raising a generation of stressed-out kids.” - Why do you think this is?